 - 3 tablespoons chopped fresh cilantro or parsley optional

-- Either chop garlic with a sharp knife into 1/8-inch bits or drop cloves through feed tube of a running food processor and process until pieces are roughly 1/8 inch.
+- To Make The Garlic Oil: Either chop garlic with a sharp knife into 1/8-inch bits or drop cloves through feed tube of a running food processor and process until pieces are roughly 1/8 inch.
 You should have about ½ cup chopped garlic.

-- Squeeze juice of 1 of the limes into the pan and simmer until most of the juice has evaporated or been absorbed into the garlic, about 5 minutes.
+- Squeeze juice of 1 of the limes into the garlic oil and simmer about 5 minutes.
 Stir in chiles, then taste the mojo de ajo and add a little more salt to taste.

 - Keep pan over low heat, so garlic will be warm when shrimp are ready.
 Cut remaining limes into wedges, scoop into a serving bowl and set on the table.